 The price also includes ticket delivery to your hotel in Japan.
 Because the tickets are non-refundable make sure to read the FINE PRINT before booking.

-Even more discount if you use their June Sale coupon codes:
+Even more discount if you use their Summer Sale coupon codes:

 - Bus transportation with an English-speaking tour guide.

 - Lunch buffet at Hotel Gajoen in Tokyo.

 - A side tour of Edo Tokyo Open Air Museum (or Jindai-ji Temple or Takahata Fudoson Temple if visiting on a Monday).